mr-Serg/TravelingSalesmanProblem/README.md

 # TravelingSalesmanProblem
-C# mulyithread program to solve TSP by evolutionary calculating
+C# multithread program to solve TSP by evolutionary calculating

 ## using rules:
 - download the SalesManTour sln-file and folder